web3privacy/web3privacy/README.md

 - [Alliances](#Alliances)

 ## DeFi
-- [Shade](https://shadeprotocol.io) - Shade Protocol is an array of connected privacy-preserving DeFi applications built on Secret Network.[Git](https://github.com/securesecrets/shade)
+- [Shade](https://shadeprotocol.io) - Shade Protocol is an array of connected privacy-preserving DeFi applications built on Secret Network ([GitHub](https://github.com/securesecrets/shade))
 - [Silent protocol](https://www.silentprotocol.org) - Silent Protocol is the first protocol enabling compliant full-stack privacy for smart contract assets and web3 applications at scale.
 - [XATA](https://www.xata.fi) - A MEV Minimization solution to survive the Dark Forest
 - [Sienna Network](https://sienna.network) - Sienna is a privacy-first and cross-chain decentralized finance platform where you can privately swap, lend and convert your tokens into their private equivalent.